 History of Rural Hill and the First Footin’ Five Miler:

 Rural Hill’s property dates back to 1765 when John Davidson, the son of Scottish Immigrants, first settled on land he had purchased from his father in law.
 Eventually John would become a Major in the Mecklenburg County Militia, sign the May 20, 1775 Mecklenburg Declaration of Independence, and serve in the Cherokee Campaigns of the American Revolution.
 After the war Major John would become a wealthy planter and pioneer in the Lincoln County Iron Industry.
 Rural Hill continued forward in history as one of the most profitable plantations in Mecklenburg County until after the Civil War.
 At that point it transitioned to a family farm, remaining in the same Davidson family line until 1992, when the last surviving members of this line sold the property to Mecklenburg County.
 Today Rural Hill is one of the largest pieces of public property in the county and is managed by Historic Rural Hill, a nonprofit organization.
 Rural Hill continues to be utilized as a working farm, center for educational programming, and cultural events site.

 The First Footin’ Five Miler is held in conjunction with the First Footin’ walk, a free family event held every year at Rural Hill as an observance of Hogmanay, or Scottish New Years.
 The walk is led by Rural Hill staff and circles around the property, ending at the cabin site with a free meal of soup, fresh bread, baked goods, and much more.
 For more information on the walk and its history, click here.
-Runners and their families are certainly welcome at this community celebration, and are encouraged to bring one or more non-perishable food items to benefit the Second Harvest Food Bank.
+Runners and their families are certainly welcome at this community celebration, and are encouraged to bring one or more non-perishable food items to benefit the needy.

 FREQUENTLY ASKED QUESTIONS:

 What if I cannot participate once I have registered?